A variable and very common shrub, prostrate to erect, to 1.5 metres tall.

 The bark of P. linifolia can be processed into fine strong thread for catching the bogong moth (Agrotis infusa).
 This string, called a ‘Bushman’s bootlace’, is produced by a traditional method that involves wetting, drying, beating and rolling the material.

-Likely regenerates from seed after fire.
+Pimeleas would mostly regenerate from seed after fire.

-Pimelea – from Ancient Gk. pimele (πιμέλη) meaning fat or lard, presumably referring to the oily seeds or fleshy cotyledons.
+Pimelea – from Ancient Gk. pimele (πιμέλη) meaning “fat” or “lard”, presumably referring to the oily seeds or fleshy cotyledons.

 linifolia – Latin – having leaves like the genus Linum, known as ‘flax’.